cpow-89/discogspy/README.md

 2. Create response wrapper

 ## How to use

-> For detailed explanation please visit the [documentation](https: //cpow-89.github.io/discogspy/).
+For detailed explanation please visit the [documentation](https://cpow-89.github.io/discogspy/).

-Currently, you have two options for starting requests to discogs.
+Currently, you have two options for starting requests to Discogs.

 1. Create a user object without authentication.
 This will limit your options cause a lot of api calls require authentication.
 <div class="codecell" markdown="1">